U.S. 'disturbed' by Iranian leader's criticism after deal

 "Our Israeli partners are irritated at how easily the crises and the problematic role of Iran in the region is overlooked."

-(The story was refiled to add EU as the signatory in paragraph 6)
+(This version of the story adds EU as signatory in paragraph 6.)

 (Reporting by Bozorgmehr Sharafedin; Additonal reporting by Noah Browning and Dan Williams; Writing by William Maclean and Peter Graff)